Governance in 18th-century piracy: Organization on board

 Watches were kept all day long.
 There was a larboard (left side) watch and a starboard (right side) watch; the quartermaster ran one watch, the sailing master the other.
 Most watches were four hours long except for the two dog watches, which were two hours long.
 The shorter watches prevented crew members from ending up with the same watch day after day.

 The quarter bill, which listed duties in battle, was written before any battles took place and posted in a public place on the ship.
 During an actual battle, most of the crew stayed flat on their stomachs, under cover, until the time came to engage with the target, with the exception of those commanding and sailing the vessel.
-Once the target was close enough, the captain often remained on the quarter-deck, poop-deck or near the tiller.
+Once the target was close enough, the captain often remained on the quarterdeck, poop deck or near the tiller.
 The sailing master, boatswain and mates managed the sailing of the vessel while the rest of the crew handled small arms or took responsibility for the cannons.
 A gun crew was responsible for two cannons, one on the starboard and its opposite cannon on the larboard).
 Ship's boys carried cartridges and gunpowder up to the deck.